VSTours/VaughtSterT/README.md

 - `CLOUDFLARE_PAGES_PROJECT_NAME` — your Pages project name (optional — action can detect if omitted).
 	- `CONTACT_WEBHOOK_URL` — optional webhook URL where contact/booking form submissions will be forwarded (e.g., Zapier, Slack inbound, SendGrid inbound webhook).

+Common Reasons a Custom Domain Might Not Load
+- DNS isn't pointed to the site: Make sure your domain's DNS is pointed to Cloudflare if you want Cloudflare Pages to serve it.
+If you're using Cloudflare, add the custom domain in Pages and ensure the site's DNS records are configured in the Cloudflare DNS dashboard.
+- SSL cert not issued yet: Cloudflare Pages will provision certificates once the domain is added and DNS is pointing to Cloudflare.
+This may take a few minutes.
+- Domain conflicts: If you previously used GitHub Pages or another hosting provider, remove conflicting DNS records (A/CNAME) that point to the old provider.

+Troubleshooting Steps
+1. Add your custom domain to the Pages project: Cloudflare Dashboard → Pages → Your project → Settings → Domains → Add a custom domain.
+2. Update DNS: If your domain is managed elsewhere, add the DNS records as instructed by Cloudflare.
+If you use Cloudflare-managed DNS, set the record to the value Cloudflare shows and ensure it is allowed / proxied as needed.
+3. Verify: After adding the domain and DNS records, the GitHub Actions workflow adds a smoke-check step that tries: `curl -sS -o /dev/null -w "%{http_code}" https://vaughnsterlingtours.com`.
+If it doesn't return 200, wait for DNS to propagate or check the Logs & Domain status in Cloudflare Pages dashboard.
+4. Remove conflicting hosting: If you use GitHub Pages or another host for the domain, remove the conflicting CNAME/A records.

+If you'd like help, share the current DNS settings for `vaughnsterlingtours.com` (masked if needed), and I can advise on the exact records required.

 Manual deploy example using `wrangler` (optional):

 ```bash